 Perhaps the most tampered with scene in the UK cinema version was the fight between Bond and Stamper.
 The BBFC initially suggested cuts to the scene as follows:

 Reduce violence of final fight between Bond and Stamper so there is less emphasis on infliction of pain and injury and more on suspense of Bond's hand maneuvering into position to detonate explosive.
-In particular, remove clear sight of Bond stabbing
+In particular, remove clear sight of Bond

 Ferman commented on this sequence in detail in his notes from the second rough cut screening:

 Final fight between Bond and Stamper has been extensively recut so that there is less emphasis on infliction of pain and injury and more on Bond's hand maneuvering into a position to detonate explosive.
-In particular, there is no clear sight of Bond
+In particular, there is no clear sight of

-replaced by shots of Bond's hand moving to detonator, which helps to clarify action and emphasize suspense rather than violence.
+removed and replaced by shots of Bond's hand moving to detonator, which helps to clarify action and emphasize suspense rather than violence.

 As a Bond fan reading that, you may well be confused.
 And rightly so.
 As with some of the earlier cuts in the article, once again all of this supposedly removed footage appears in the UK VHS and DVD versions.
-The only BBFC change that appears to have
+The only BBFC change that appears to

 Reel 6: Muted Response